Dave Almquist Invertebrate Zoologist

 Gary Knight Director

 Gary has been with FNAI since 1990, and has been the program's director since 1995.
 Prior to becoming Director, he also served as Managed Areas Biologist and Senior Botanist.
 Gary is responsible for establishing the overall scope, direction, and management of FNAI, providing primary fiscal, administrative, and scientific oversight.
 Gary served on the U.S. Section Council of NatureServe from 1998-2006 and on the NatureServe Board of Directors from 2002-2011.
-Gary was the Senior Editor of the Atlas of Florida’s Natural Heritage published in 2011, and he was honored to be named the Dorothy McCluskey Visiting Fellow in Conservation at the Yale School of Forestry and Environmental Studies in 2013.
+He now serves on NatureServe’s Strategic Advisors Council.
+Gary was the Senior Editor of the Atlas of Florida’s Natural Heritage published in 2011, and he was the Dorothy McCluskey Visiting Fellow in Conservation at the Yale School of Forestry and Environmental Studies in 2013.
 Gary received his B.S. in Biology from Jacksonville State University (Alabama) and his M.S. in Biological Science from Florida State University.

 Martin Ma System Administrator